Average monthly rent is $1,994

-Denver is a city composed of multiple diverse neighborhoods ranging from high-rise urban living to community-orientated suburban options.
+Denver is a booming city with activities and opportunities for people from all walks of life.
+Contrary to popular belief, there is more to Denver than just the nearby mountains.
+Whether you prefer the city or the mountains, there is something here for everyone.
+The city is composed of multiple diverse neighborhoods ranging from high-rise urban living to community-orientated suburban options.
 Denver’s housing costs have been on the rise, but all residents find options to comfortably and safely rent or buy.